Solutions for IoT and Maker Projects

 I'm focusing years of design and manufacturing experience on helping Makers realize their visions.
 Protect and dress up your projects, yes.
 Enjoy the creative process more and showcase your innovations, yes.
 Most of all, we want to help you do things that you could visualize but could never do before, at least not without a ton of pain and expense.

-My Maker friends all use duct tape, rubber bands, zip ties, popsicle sticks, you name it.
-They have "re-purposed" kitchen cutting boards and painted wood to look like metal.
-They are searching for well-designed, strong and elegant tools, cases and other components.
-And most of the time, they cannot find the right things.
+My Maker friends are searching for well-designed, strong and elegant tools, cases and other components.
+And before Phase Dock, they could not find the right things.

-I've been a machinist, a computer scientist and a manufacturing engineer.
+I'm a machinist, computer scientist and a manufacturing engineer.
 I’ve helped build UAVs, flying cars and medical products.
 Wood, metal, plastic—bring it on.

 I live for this, just like you.